Dual Diagnosis Treatment

 For outpatient programs, there are different service settings to pick from.
 A partial hospitalization program, for instance, is almost as intense as an inpatient program.
 It requires up to 5 to 6 visits a week.
 Another more moderate option is the intensive outpatient program.
 Visits are less frequent and don’t last as long ‒ only a few hours a day.
 As a “rule of thumb”, the milder the symptoms, the fewer visits are required (although only a practitioner can say how frequent they should be).

-If you or a loved one suffer the afflictions of dual diagnosis in Maryland or any other state, we at The Freedom Center can understand and want to help.
-Our dual diagnosis treatment center offers programs with plans that can help you address both disorders and transition at your own pace into sobriety.
+If you or a loved one suffer the afflictions of dual diagnosis in Maryland or any other state, we at The Freedom Center can help.
+Our dual diagnosis treatment center offers specialized programs with personalized plans that help you address both disorders and transition into sobriety at your own pace.

 Our dual diagnosis treatment programs offer everything from the basics, such as therapy and medical help, to holistic treatment and even legal aid – everything to make your life easier as you receive treatment.
 We are dedicated to helping our clients overcome and stay free from addiction.